cthorey/pdsimage/README.rst

 ------------------------

-Unlike  previous python  PDS  library, this  module  allows to  easily extract data for  arbitrarily size region at the lunar  surface.
+Unlike  previous python  PDS  library, this  module  allows to  easily extract data for arbitrarily sized region at the lunar surface.

 It is particularly suited for  studying geological unit at the surface of the  Moon.
 It also  includes some extension  to ease the  study of lunar impact craters and low-slope domes.

 FULL DOCUMENTATION `HERE`_